 The Georgia Department of Driver Safety has its physical office location at 2206 East View Parkway, Conyers, GA 30013.
 The Georgia Department of Driver Services MAILING ADDRESS is different: P.O.
 Box 80447, Conyers, GA 30013.
 Their phone number is 678-413-8400 or 678-413-8500.
 Their website can be searched for other issues related to license reinstatement, suspended license, DUI schools, and proper identification needed to prove who you are, for ANY type of George DDS driver’s license or Georgia ID card. www.dds.ga.gov

-No. Bubba Head will give you a FREE case evaluation.
+No. Bubba Head, Larry Kohn or Cory Yager will give you a FREE case evaluation and FREE lawyer consultation.
 During your conversation Mr. Head will explain how damaging a DUI can be on your current and future employment.

-Copyright 2017 by William C. Head, Atlanta, GA.
+Copyright 2018 by William C. Head, Atlanta, GA.
 DUI lawyer and author of books on DUI law for a quarter of a century.
 Call him around the clock at his DUI law firm: (404) 567-5515

 Important Links, Phone Numbers and Fax Numbers to Georgia Department of Driver Safety, which is the Georgia DMV office:

 NEW – Follow this link for the Georgia DDS Ignition Interlock Device Limited Permit Customer Information Sheet based upon HB205 (2016) which became effective on July 1, 2017.